 - Do I have to book my shore excursions before I depart for my voyage?

 We strongly suggest booking your Cruise Global, Connect LocalSM shore excursions tours before departure to avoid disappointment since all the experiences are on a first come first serve basis.
 There is however a shore excursions kiosk onboard each voyage for you to book last-minute excursions.

 - What happens if I pre-book a shore excursion but I have to cancel it?

 Tours involving flights, trains, special events, overnight stays, hotel stays and Private Discoveries must be cancelled 30 days prior to sailing to avoid cancellation penalties.
 Other restrictions may apply.
-All other Cruise Global, Connect LocalSM shore excursions have a hassle-free 24-hour cancellation policy.
+All other Cruise Global, Connect Local℠ shore excursions have a hassle-free 48-hour cancellation policy.
 Effective for tours scheduled to depart on or after March 29, 2017.

 - I have limited mobility, are Cruise Global, Connect LocalSM shore excursions accessible?